taih304/Linux-Shell/Platforms interaction/AWS/README.md

 ## IAM user

+**Identity and Access Management** (**IAM**) lets administrators authorize who can take action on specific resources, giving you full control and visibility to manage Google Cloud resources centrally.

 After you create an AWS accout, this is treated as a root account.
 This root account will then automatically have a 12-digit account ID along with a Sign-in URL for IAM users in this account.
 As the name infered, this sign-in URL for IAM users will be used for all IAM users created by this root account to login.

 To get this IAM users sign-URL, go to the IAM service.
 The sign-in URL for IAM users will be: <12-digit-account-id>.signin.aws.amazon.com/console